hpi-swa-teaching/MaterialDesignWidgets/packages/Material-Core.package/MDList.class/README.md

-I am a list following the material guidelines
+I am a list following the material guidelines.